wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             Number
         </td>
         <td>
-            heartbeatFrequencyMS controls when the driver checks the state of the MongoDB deployment.
-Specify the interval (in milliseconds) between checks, counted from the end of the previous check until the beginning of the next one.
+            Controls the intervals between which the driver checks the state of the MongoDB deployment.
+The interval (in milliseconds) between checks, counted from the end of the previous check until the beginning of the next one.
         </td>
         <td>
             -